Application Process

 - The only geographical consideration in the regulations relates to temporary MSICs under Regulation 6.08KA(1)(c)(v), which must specify the zones where valid, but this limitation doesn't apply to permanent MSICs.

-While MSICs contain identifying information, their use outside maritime contexts is restricted by privacy laws, and they're not intended or recognized as general identification.
+While MSICs contain identifying information, their use outside maritime contexts is restricted by privacy laws, and they're not intended or recognised as general identification.

 Note 2 to Regulation 6.08J specifically references privacy restrictions: "National Privacy Principle 7, set out in Schedule 3 to the Privacy Act 1988, restricts the uses to which an identifier of an individual can be put."
 MSIC as Identification: